Measles reported in Idaho resident; public health officials remind Idahoans to protect themselves from highly contagious illness by getting immunized

 The more time you spend outdoors, the higher your chances are that you could be bitten by an infected mosquito.
 To reduce your risk of contracting WNV you should:

-• Use insect repellent containing an EPA-registered active ingredients, such as DEET or Picaridin (Follow manufacturers’ instructions on the label) when outside.
+• Use insect repellent containing DEET, Oil of Lemon Eucalyptus, IR3535 or Picaridin (follow manufacturers’ instructions) when outside.
 In addition, certain products containing permethrin are recommended for use on clothing, shoes, bed nets, and camping gear.

-• Get rid of mosquito breeding sites by draining standing water from flowerpots, buckets, barrels, pool covers, and wading pools.
+• Remove mosquito breeding sites by draining standing water from flowerpots, buckets, barrels, pool covers, and wading pools.
+Water held for seven days can produce mosquitoes.

-• Avoid over-irrigating your lawns, gardens, or pastures.
+• Avoid over irrigating your lawns, gardens, and pastures

 • Change the water in pet dishes and replace the water in bird baths and watering troughs at least twice weekly.